rdegraaf/Murderhoboz/Races/Races.md

 **Life cycle & Reproduction**

+Ed. note: inspired by life cycle of tunicates and most land plants.

 Humanoid dryants are actually children.
 In their mature, adult form, dryants are trees.
 Mature dryants can live for centuries; they usually retain some trace of a face, though even this fades with age and extremely old dryants are almost indistinguishable from common trees.
 Mature dryants are hermaphrodites that occasionally produce huge, beautiful flowers.
-If polinated by a particular species of moth, the flower will grow into a large pod; after about a year, the pod will split and a dryant child will emerge.
+If pollinated by a particular species of moth, the flower will grow into a large pod; after about a year, the pod will split and a dryant child will emerge.
 Newborn dryant children are about a meter tall.
 Dryants posess a limited form of ancestral memory: newborns can walk, talk, and feed themselves